Heritage consists of those places and objects that we as a community have inherited from the past and want to hand on to future generations.

 Coffs Harbour City Council Heritage Strategy

-- Endorsement of the continuation of the Heritage Executive Committee;
+- endorsement of the continuation of the Heritage Executive Committee;

-- actions to survey/protect items;
+- actions to identify heritage items;

 - actions to produce heritage brochures and themed heritage trails;